 Boards are tempted to classify workers as independent contractors so they can save money by avoiding payroll taxes, health benefits, and workers' compensation insurance.
 They also avoid benefits like paid sick leave, vacation, or health insurance.
 Instead, they write the person a check and file a 1099 income form if the check is over $600.
 However, to do so now is more risky due to the federal government's implementation of its new initiative: Questionable Employment Tax Practice (QETP).

 Consequences of Misclassification.
 Under QETP, federal and state auditors scrutinize independent contractor agreements.
-Whenever there is a question about a worker's classification, governmental agencies start with the presumption that the worker is an employee as defined by Labor Code §3357.
-If these auditors determine that a worker is improperly classified, the employer may be required to pay penalties, including the following:
+Whenever there is a question about a worker's classification, governmental agencies start with the presumption that the worker is an employee.
+If an auditor determines a worker is improperly classified, the employer may be required to pay penalties, including the following:

 Factors for Determining Status.
 There are a number of factors used to determine whether a worker is an employee or an independent contractor.
-The California Supreme Court changes the factors and made classifying someone as an independent contractor much mor difficult.
-See "Indepdendent Contractor."
+The California Supreme Court changes the factors and made classifying someone as an independent contractor much more difficult.
+See "Independent Contractor."

 Avoiding Misclassification.
 To avoid misclassification, associations should limit the use of "full-time" independent contractors, and instead hire workers on a specific project basis.
 Additionally, associations should treat workers similarly in similar situations.
 In other words, if the job duties of two employees are the same or similar, do not hire one as an independent contractor and the other as a W-2 employee.
 Further, keep employment relationships consistent.
 Do not convert an independent contractor to a W-2 employee status.
 Last, use independent contractor agreements that highlight the components of independent contractor status so as to withstand the scrutiny of federal and state auditors.